If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 • Get your burner phone number and your private email BEFORE you contact travel nursing agencies to avoid spam.

-3. 💻 Research the Travel Nursing Job Market BEFORE talking to agencies
+3. 💻 BEFORE talking to agencies: Research the Travel Nursing Job Market

 4. 🖐️ Choose 2-5 best travel nurse agencies to work with